google/trillian-examples/serverless/internal/layout/README.md

 > of the serverless log structure may well change.

 Broadly, the layout consists of a self-contained directory hierarchy whose contents represents the entire state of the log.
-With one exception, the contents and structure of this directory is designed to allow it to be safely and indefinitely cached by clients.
+The contents and structure of this directory is designed to allow it to be safely and indefinitely cached by clients, with one exception - the state file.

 Inside the directory you'll find:

+ * :page_facing_up: state
+ * :file_folder: seq/
  * :file_folder: leaves/
- * :file_folder: seq/
  * :file_folder: tile/
- * :page_facing_up: state

 state
 -----